 We invite you to take some time for quiet meditation as we gather for worship.
-We hope you enjoy the worship service.
 Afterward, please join us in Fellowship Hall for a cup of coffee or tea and some good conversation.

 Welcome Guests!
 If you have any questions, one of our ushers will be glad to assist you.